-Hosted by HERS and co-facilitated by Academic Search, Inc, Next Stages, Next Steps was created to give women the tools they need to secure top-level positions in higher education.
-Recent research shows that women held only 30% of president roles at the nation’s colleges and universities.
-Next Stages, Next Steps is our response to narrow that equity gap.
+Hosted by HERS and co-facilitated by Academic Search, Inc., a long-standing partner of HERS and leader in the executive search field, NSNS was created to help women and people who are gender diverse secure executive-level leadership positions in higher education.
+The latest research by CUPA shows that women hold approximately 30% of executive positions at the nation’s colleges and universities.1 Next Stages Next Steps is our answer to that equity gap.

-And unlike other one-on-one coaching options, Next Stages, Next Steps is not only less expensive, it introduces you to a cohort of similarly go-getting women.
-Long after the workshop wraps up, alumnae can tap into their cohort for networking, feedback on job application materials, and inspiration.
+What makes Next Stages Next Steps unique is the cohort of similarly motivated participants you will be joining.
+Long after the workshop wraps up, alums can tap into their cohort for networking, feedback on job application materials, and inspiration.

-The Next Stages, Next Steps workshop is about mastering the art of using all three to position yourself as an exceptionally strong candidate, even if you don’t meet 100% of the qualifications.
-If you’re ready to take your leadership to the highest level, HERS is excited to provide all the practical knowledge you need to secure that senior-level promotion.
+The Next Stages Next Steps workshop is about mastering the art of positioning yourself as an exceptionally strong candidate, even if you don’t meet 100% of the qualifications.
+If you’re ready to take your leadership to the highest level, HERS is excited to provide all the practical knowledge you need to secure that leadership promotion.